-The main cause of plant damage by my arowanas are when they try to eat a fish that was resting on a large leaf or trying to escape through some plants.
+The main cause of plant damage by my arowanas is when they try to eat a fish that was resting on a large leaf or trying to escape through some plants.
 My current red, though, has been observed trying to remove some of the taller plants in its way.
-So far no significant damage caused by either fishes that are obvious.
+So far no significant damage caused by either fish that are obvious.

 My personal take: if you have an older arowana that has been living in the same bare tank for many years, then you will have to test its tolerance with a few cheap plants on wood or in pots first.